Padlet is a tool you can use to create digital bulletin boards and share them with other users.

-The boards can be used to summarise discussions, brainstorm, or collect and structure ideas, notes and materials.
-Apart from text, you can pin images, videos and links.
-The main difference between Padlet and, for example, the Whiteboard feature in Zoom or a physical whiteboard is that all participants can return to the board afterwards and add, change or comment on the contents.
+The bulletin boards can be used to summarise discussions or to brainstorm, but also to gather and structure ideas, notes and material.
+In addition to text, you can attach other elements, such as images, videos, or links, to a Padlet bulletin board.
+The main difference between Padlet and the whiteboard function in Zoom or a physical bulletin board, for example, is that all participants can return to the board later on and add things, make changes or leave comments.

-All students at Lund University have unlimited access to Padlet.
-This means that apart from writing on boards that others have created, you can also create and share as many boards as you wish.
+As a student at Lund University, you have unlimited access to Padlet.
+This means that in addition to being able to write on boards that others have created, you can also create and share as many boards as you want yourself.

 How to log in to Padlet – canvas.education.lu.se

-If you click on Gallery inside Padlet, you can see tons of suggestions on how to design your Padlet boards.
+If you click on Gallery in Padlet, you will see plenty of suggestions on how you can design your Padlet boards.

-When working in groups digitally, you can use Padlet both as a place to collect your material and as a way to document your planning and brainstorming.
-You can create a board in Padlet with different questions and themes that you can then fill in together, either in advance, during a meeting or afterwards.
-You can share the board with your group members at any point in the process.
-Since everyone sees what everyone else is writing, it is a good way to structure questions and material together on equal terms.
+When you’re working in groups digitally, you can use Padlet both as a place to gather your material in and as a way to document planning and brainstorming.
+You can create a board in Padlet with different questions and themes which you can later fill in together, either in advance, during a meeting or afterward.
+You can share the board with the other members of your group at any stage of the process.
+As a result of everyone seeing what the others are writing, this is a good way of structuring questions and material, together and on equal terms.

-Use Padlet before, during or after an oral presentation
+Use Padlet before, during and after an oral presentation

-Another use for Padlet is when you are giving an oral presentation and want your audience to contribute to the presentation in a convenient manner.
-The audience can answer questions that you have prepared in advance, or ask you questions themselves in real time.
-The only thing everyone needs is access to the internet on a computer or mobile phone.
-You can also let the audience send questions in advance via a Padlet board or enter comments afterwards.
-That way you can avoid repeating the same answers to questions from different people at different times.
+Another use case for Padlet is when you’re doing an oral presentation and want your audience to contribute to the presentation in an efficient and smooth way.
+On a padlet, the audience can answer questions that you have prepared or they can ask questions themselves in real-time, for example.
+The only thing required is that everyone has access to the internet and a computer or phone.
+You can also let the audience ask questions in advance via a padlet or leave comments afterward.
+This way, you avoid having to answer the same questions from different people at different times.

-You will find more tips on using Padlet on their blog.
+You can find many more tips on how you can use Padlet on their own blog.